William Foster (bishop): Biography

-aka Lady Bess Foster, daughter of Frederick Hervey, 4th Earl of Bristol, later mistress William Cavendish, 5th Duke of Devonshire.
+Lady Bess Foster, daughter of Frederick Hervey, 4th Earl of Bristol, later mistress William Cavendish, 5th Duke of Devonshire.
 After the separation and divorce from her first husband and the death of her lover's first wife, Lady Georgina Spencer, Elizabth finally married him in 1809 and became the Duchess of Devonshire.

 Family

 Foster married Catharina-Letitia Leslie (died 23 November 1814) daughter of Rev. Dr. Henry Leslie (1719–1803), LLD, of Ballibay, co.
 Monaghan.
 (Leslie, a scion of the family of the Earl of Rothes, was Prebend of Tullycorbet and then of Tandragee.
 His father, Rev. Peter Leslie, was rector of Ahoghill, and had married Jane, daughter of Most Rev. Dr. Anthony Dopping, Bishop of Meath).
 They had two sons, including John Leslie Foster, and five daughters.
 He was a father-in-law of Jerome, 4th Count de Salis-Soglio.
 He was a grandfather of Sir William Foster Stawell, William Fane De Salis and John Warren, 3rd Baron de Tabley.